flimberg/2DSeismicWaveScatteringInVolcanoes/perturbedVolcano.md

 - However, the resonance at the center stations is implied in all scenarios (even if perturbation is 50%) (Fig. 3).
 - The key parameter is rather the contrast between magma and rock, and not the general heterogenity of the rock.
 - If the pipe is not included in the model, scattered waves are missing in the center of the receiver line (Fig. 4).
+- The lower the resolution of the random velocity perturbation, the lower is the scattering due to velocity heterogenities (Fig. 5).

 #### Figure 1: Model for the simulation and snapshot of the highly scattered wave field.